EMT WORK-TRAINING

 • After passing the course and receiving an EMT license, students are promoted to EMT.

-• Students must commit to working two years full-time with our ambulance services after course completion.
+• Students must commit to working full-time for two years with our ambulance services after completing the course.

-• Students who break the employment contract must repay the full cost of the EMT course tuition, stipend, and associated program costs.
+• Students who break the employment contract must repay the full cost of the EMT course tuition, earned wages, and associated program costs.

 How is the EMT Work-Training Program different from our traditional EMT course?